SleeveShirts

 Cotopaxi Sombra Sun Hoodie

-GearJunkie's "Best Overall Sun Shirt" for 2026, and Reddit's consensus pick for good reason.
-The Sombra nails the trifecta: UPF 50+ protection, exceptional breathability, and 4-way stretch that moves naturally during any activity.
-At 5.2 oz, it's lighter than most competitors while offering full certified protection.
+The Sombra is a useful first comparison point because it combines UPF 50+ protection, breathable fabric, and 4-way stretch that moves naturally during activity.
+At 5.2 oz, it is lighter than many competitors while offering full certified protection.

 The hood fits snugly without flopping, thumb loops extend hand coverage, and the lightweight fabric dries in minutes.
 Cotopaxi also earns points for B Corp certification and their commitment to sustainability.
 The only drawback: the shorter torso can ride up on taller users, and the fabric stains visibly.